umdenes100/VisionSystemSimulatorInstallers/README.md

 The VisionSystemSimulator is compatible with Windows 8 and Windows 10.
 It has not been tested for Windows 7 or previous versions.

-To download the VisionSystemSimulator for Windows, first go to [this webpage](https://github.com/umdenes100/VisionSystemSimulatorInstallers/blob/master/VisionSystemSimInstaller.exe).
-Then click on the "Download" button.
+To download the VisionSystemSimulator for Windows, first go to [this webpage](http://enes100.umd.edu/simulator/).
+Then click on "Windows Download".

 Once VisionSystemSimulator.exe has finished downloading, double click on it to run the installer.
 If a security warning pops up, click "More Info" and then "Run Anyways".
 This will open the installer window.
 Click through the installer, then click finish.